FINNGEN/pheweb-colocalization/README.md

      flask colocalization init ${SQLALCHEMY_DATABASE_URI} # create schema
 ```

-Load a colocalization file into your database :
+Load a colocalization file into your database (has to start with a slash) :

 ```
      flask colocalization load ${SQLALCHEMY_DATABASE_URI} <datafile> # load data file into database